thomas1400/scrolling-game-platform/doc/CONTRACT.md

      - re: above

 ## Extensions
- - Level Builder (customize the level)
+ - Level Builder (customize the basicLevel)
  - Different Image/Resource Packs (for any game)
  - Variety of Games